Imam4045/Faculty-Module/README.md

 ## ⚙️ How To Run The Project

-This project uses **MSYS2's UCRT64 GCC compiler**.
-You need to run it through the UCRT64 terminal, not PowerShell or CMD otherwise the compiler won't work correctly.
+This project needs **MSYS2's UCRT64 GCC compiler** to run.
+I recommend using the UCRT64 terminal instead of PowerShell or CMD as it works correctly with this compiler.

 ### Step 1: Open the UCRT64 Terminal